Avaiga/taipy-doc/docs/manuals/userman/auth/authentication.md

             with the arguments that were provided to `(auth.)login()^`.

-Beside their specific parameters, all authenticators have two parameters that you can provide in the `Authenticator.__init__^`(`Authenticator` constructor):
+Besides their specific parameters, all authenticators have two parameters that you can provide in the `Authenticator.__init__^`(`Authenticator` constructor):

 - *secret_key*: a string that is used to encrypt the user credentials.
 Because